 WE HAVE UPDATED OUR DAYLILY OFFERINGS.
 Prices have been reduced on a significant number of cultivars.
 Some cultivars formerly noted as "held for increase" are now available.
 Most of the daylilies still marked as such are new acquisitions.
 We list these to inform our visitors of cultivars that will be available in succeeding years.

 Our gardens have been featured in local and national publications, on the Internet, and are listed with the Smithsonian Institution in Washington, D.C., in its Archives of American Gardens.
-We grow over 300 varieties of flowers, trees, shrubs, fruits, and vegetables.
+We grow over 500 daylilies alone and over 300 varieties of flowers, trees, shrubs, fruits, and vegetables.
 Since 1986, we have maintained a seed bank that preserves vegetable varieties brought from Germany to the Amana Villages (http://www.amanacolonies.com/history-of-amana/) during the 1850s.
 For a tour of our gardens, please click: https://cottageinthemeadow.plantfans.com/files/cottageinthemeadow/0/00/00/02/1419171077/SELF_GUIDED_TOUR_FOR_PLANT_FANS.pdf

 I (Larry) am also a daylily hybridizer, a historian, a photographer, an artist, a musician, and an author.
 My book, "Gardening the Amana Way," is available to garden visitors, as are, on occasion, produce from Wilma’s organic vegetable garden, seeds from the seed bank (click the PLANTS link above and select OLD AMANA VEGETABLES), or plants from the flower gardens.
 "Gardening the Amana Way" has received very positive reviews from Amazon readers, the Chicago Botanic Garden, and from Mary Swander, Pulitzer Prize winner and Poet Laureate for the State of Iowa.
 Click the BLOG link above and select ALL for more information on the book.
 I've also written many gardening articles.
 You can find them here: